Localization of two-dimensional quantum walks defined by generalized Grover coins: Preliminaries

+The Grover walk, when the coin operator is the Grover matrix, is well studied in literature \cite{inui2004, komatsu2019eigenvalues}.
+It is shown that localization of Grover walk on two-dimensional infinite lattice depends on initial state of the walk and it is also speculated that the asymptotic behavior of the walk depends on the eigenvalues of the evolution operator.
+Then, based on the degeneracy of eigenvalues of the evolution operator, a necessary and sufficient condition is obtained in \cite{tate2019eigenvalues} for quantum walks on infinite lattices corresponding to periodic evolution operator that does not localize at any vertex.

-It is well known that Grover walk shows localization property \cite{inui2004}.
-Moreover, the dependency of the behavior of walker is further analyzed to show that localization also depends on the initial position of the walker for long time intervals.
-It is shown in \cite{inui2004} that the localization of Grover walks happens due to the degeneration of eigenvalues of the time evolution operator.
-It is found that the eigenvalues of the evolution matrix $\U$ corresponding to the Grover walk can be derived from the eigenvalues of another matrix $\U_{n,m}=D_{n,m}G$ where $D_{m,n}$ is a unitary diagonal matrix and $G$ is the Grover matrix.
-It is not surprising that the same holds true when the Grover matrix is replaced by any coin operator, which we show in the following proposition for the completeness of our results.
-The proof is similar to the case when the coin operator is of dimension $3\times 3$ as considered in $\cite{sarkar2020}$.
+It is found that the eigenvalues of the evolution matrix $\U$ for the Grover walk can be derived from the eigenvalues of another matrix $\U_{n,m}=D_{n,m}G$ using Fourier transform, where $D_{n,m}$ is a unitary diagonal matrix and $G$ is the Grover matrix \cite{inui2004}.
+The same holds true when the Grover matrix is replaced by generalized Grover coins as described in the following proposition.
+The proof is similar to the case when the coin operator is of order $3$ as considered in $\cite{sarkar2020}$, hence we omit the proof.

 \begin{proposition} The two dimensional quantum walk operator $\mathrm{U}=S_f(C\otimes I)$ has eigenvalues $\lambda_{n,m,j}$ with a corresponding eigenvector $\ket{\eta_{n,m,j}}=\ket{v_{n,m,j}} \otimes \ket{\phi_{n}, \phi'_{m}}$ where $\lambda_{n,m,j}$ is an eigenvalue of $\U_{n,m}=D_{n,m}C$ corresponding to an eigenvector $\ket{v_{n,m,j}}$, $\ket{\phi_{n}}=\sum_{x=-\frac{N-1}{2}}^{\frac{N-1}{2}}e^{-ikx}\ket{x}$,and $\ket{\phi'_{m}}=\sum_{y=-\frac{N-1}{2}}^{\frac{N-1}{2}}e^{-ik'y}\ket{y}; k=\frac{2\pi n}{N}$,$k'=\frac{2\pi m}{N}$, $n,m \in \{0,1,...,N-1\}$, and $D_{n,m}=\mbox{diag}(\omega^{-n},\omega^{n},\omega^{-m},\omega^{m})$ where $\omega = e^{\frac{2\pi i}{N}}$ for $i=\sqrt{-1}.$ \end{proposition}